gla-rad/MCP-Charts/README.md

 IMPORTANT: All binary files need to be encoded into Base64 beforehand since helm will not be able to load the otherwise.
 Plain text configuration files however can be provided as they are.
+Also the private key provided, need to be PEM encoded ECDSA, in PKCS1 format.

 ```bash
 helm install grad ./mcp/charts/ -n mcp -f config/values.yaml \